dockstore/dockstore/_docs/register-on-dockstore.md

 ### Changing your username
 *Only available in 1.5.0*

-You can change your username in the onboarding wizard during setup from the accounts page at the Dockstore Account Controls tab.
+You can change your username in the onboarding wizard during setup or from the accounts page at the Dockstore Account Controls tab.

 Currently you can only change your username when the following conditions are true:
 * You do not have any published tools or workflows